Vietnam's Next Top Model season 7: Episode 9

-After Duong & Phuong departed, Nha felt so bad about their elimination because she saw that both of them portray a good variety of poses in the photo shoot, most especially Phuong in speaking English fluently.
+After Dương & Phương departed, Nhã felt so bad about their elimination because she saw that both of them portray a good variety of poses in the photo shoot, most especially Phuong in speaking English fluently.

 At the challenge, the 9 remaining finalist went to the runway hill platform first to climb up until they go down, the next would be the seesaw platform for them to reach the turntables to stay for one complete rotation and the icy carpet to brave the slippery floor for them to be better models.
-Nha, Quang, Thanh, Trang T. & Huong struggled, Lan & Phong made a good performance, Chau frightened at first, but as she moves forward, she improved so well while Tram made a solution to each obstacle that makes her victorious in the challenge.
+Nhã, Quang, Thanh, Trang T. & Hường struggled, Lan & Phong made a good performance, Châu frightened at first, but as she moves forward, she improved so well while Trâm made a solution to each obstacle that makes her victorious in the challenge.

-In the photo shoot, they went to Nha Trang with two of the series' winners, Ta Quang Hung (from cycle 5) & Nguyễn Thị Hương Ly (from cycle 6) made their guest appearance for their commercial project from Hanvico furnishings.
-Hung partners with Huong, Nha, Tram, Lan, Chau & Thanh while Ly partners with Phong & Quang.
-Chau made a mark for the 2nd victory as judges impressed her the most.
-Followed by Huong, Thanh, Tram, Lan, Phong & Quang for their good performance, while Trang & Nha fell down in the bottom 2.
-In a unanimous decision, Trang stayed in the running while Nha is the 10th person to be eliminated, making everyone felt sad when she departed.
+In the photo shoot, they went to Nha Trang with two of the series' winners, Tạ Quang Hùng (from cycle 5) & Nguyễn Thị Hương Ly (from cycle 6) made their guest appearance for their commercial project from Hanvico furnishings.
+Hung partners with Hường, Nhã, Trâm, Lan, Châu & Thanh while Ly partners with Phong & Quang.
+Châu made a mark for the 2nd victory as judges impressed her the most.
+Followed by Hường, Thanh, Trâm, Lan & Phong for their good performance, while Quang, Trang T. & Nha fell down in the bottom 3.
+In a unanimous decision, Quang & Trang T. stayed in the running while Nhã is the 10th person to be eliminated, making everyone felt sad when she departed.